vineethvinee/Sales-Insights-using-Power-BI/README.md

 The main thing here is that all the insights that they gave are verbal, so our main aim is to give him a powerful and interactive Dashboard with Atleq Database.

 ------------------------------------------------------------------------------------------------------------

+Note:

+Import sql dump file into your Sql local machine then connect the Sql local machine to Power BI to get the Datasets for the analysis.